 Williamsburg Therapy Group has moved a few doors down to 38 Grand St in the former Metropolitan Hotel, built in 1870.
 This landmark buildings’ parlor floor has undergone an extensive renovation transforming it into the permanent home of WTG, while maintaining the property’s old world charm.
 As the group expands, it continues to meet the needs of this dynamic and vibrant neighborhood, brightening the lives of local residents in need of mental health care.

-Williamsburg Therapy Group is a growing practice staffed with top doctoral-level psychologists and psychiatrists with years of experience in both private and public spheres of the mental health profession.
-Dr. Selling and his group, which includes Dr. Maureen Lindmeier, Dr. Jacob Kaplan and consulting psychiatrist Dr. Jason Hershberger, incorporate tenets of Cognitive Behavioral Therapy, Family Systems Theory, Solution Focused Therapy and Psychoanalytic Theory to provide patients with customized and practical solutions to achieve a more balanced, fulfilling life.
+Williamsburg Therapy Group is a full service mental health practice staffed with top doctoral-level psychologists and psychiatrists with years of experience in both private and public spheres of the mental health profession.
+Founded by psychologist Dr. Daniel Selling, the group also includes Dr.’s Maureen Lindmeier, Jacob Kaplan and psychiatrist Dr. Jason Hershberger.
+All of the doctors share an innovate treatment philosophy that incorporates tenets of Cognitive Behavioral Therapy, Family Systems Theory, Solution Focused Therapy and Psychoanalytic Theory to provide patients with customized and practical solutions to achieve a more balanced, fulfilling life.

 Areas of practice include: